SARS-CoV-2 variant identification and detection

 Whole genome sequencing (WGS)

-Identify novel variants and get the full picture
+Identify known and novel variants to get the full picture

 WGS converts the cDNA generated by reverse transcription of a viral RNA genome present in a sample to a sequenceable whole genome SARS-CoV-2 library (e.g. an Illumina-compatible library).
 In most cases, this method generates overlapping RT-PCR amplicons spanning the entire viral genome, which are converted into NGS library fragments.
 The key to this approach is to generate overlapping library fragments such that there are no gaps in the final viral genome sequence generated.